Donnie Darko: Home media

 20th Century Fox Home Entertainment released the film for home video several times.
 The first was in March 2002 on VHS and DVD formats, of which the latter included bonus material, including audio commentaries, trailers and TV spots, concept art, galleries, and a virtual guide through The Philosophy of Time.
 Berney declared the film "a runaway hit" on DVD, the sales in the US alone brought in over $10 million.

 In 2009, the film was released on Blu-ray, containing the theatrical and director's cuts.
-This was released in the UK in 2010.
-A four-disc set was released in 2011 to commemorate its tenth anniversary.
-In December 2016, Arrow Films released a limited edition Blu-ray and DVD set in the UK, taken from a new 4K scan of the original print, and supervised and approved by Kelly.
-It was released in the US in 2017.
+A four-disc set was released in 2011 to commemorate its tenth anniversary, containing the original theatrical version, director's cut, DVD cut from 2002, and digital cut.
+In 2017, Arrow Films released a limited edition Blu-ray and DVD set in the UK, taken from a new 4K scan of the original print, with supervision and approval by Kelly.
 In April 2021, Arrow Films released a two-disc Ultra HD Blu-ray box set containing both cuts in 4K resolution restorations from the original negatives, supervised by Kelly and Poster.
-This set includes a poster, postcards, and a 100-page book.
+The discs features Kelly's 1996 short film The Goodbye Place, deleted scenes, B-roll footage, a music video, trailers, and TV spots, as other features from the original DVD release of Donnie Darko: The Director's Cut.